thewca/wca-regulations/wca-regulations.md

     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
     - A6g) The judge determines whether the puzzle is solved.
 He must not make moves or align faces when examining the puzzle.
+Exception: For Clock, the judge will usually need to pick up the puzzle to verify both faces.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.
     - A6i) Time penalties for stopping the solve are cumulative.
 - A7) Recording results: